cherryaugusta/Cultivating-Success/README.md

 ## Conclusion

 The analysis of the dataset identifies potassium content ("K") as the most predictive feature in determining the optimal crop type for the soil conditions.
 With a feature importance score of approximately 0.257, potassium emerges as the most critical factor among the measured features for predicting crop suitability.
 These findings suggest that focusing on soil potassium levels may significantly enhance the accuracy of crop selection models.

+## Acknowledgments
+This project was developed as part of a DataCamp guided project.
+The original project can be found on [DataCamp](https://www.datacamp.com/projects/1772).